ParaMonte Fortran 2.0.0

 2. As such, matrix multiplication format that respects column-major order of Fortran, is significantly faster than the row-major matrix multiplication.

-3. This is particularly relevant when one matrix is symmetric square and the other is a vector, which is case with the procedures of the generic interface getDisMahalSq.
+3. This is particularly relevant when one matrix is symmetric square and the other is a vector, which is the case with the procedures of the generic interface getDisMahalSq.

 Benchmark :: The runtime performance of getDisMahalSq vs. setDisMahalSq